 And for these reasons, most phishing emails request that you act immediately or that chance will be gone.
 A trait that is very evident in almost every example we’ve used above.

 Such phishing scams are very sinister and dangerous at the same time since it jeopardizes the recipients’ (possibly a junior employee) position at work.

 5. They have Oddly Generic Greetings

 Phishing scammers target millions of people and therefore send lots of phishing emails a day.
-With this volume of work, they heavily rely on phishing tools or applications to help them generate phishing templates.
+With this work volume, they heavily rely on phishing tools or applications to help them generate phishing templates.
 Commonly used greetings include “Dear Customer” implying “Your Company” or “Your Bank.”
-This kind of sensitive email should have more details about you as they originate from someone who knows you better, a partner you’ve met before, or a colleague you once served with at the same work station.
+This kind of sensitive email should have more details about you as they originate from someone who knows you better, a partner you’ve met before, or a colleague you once served with at the same workstation.

 Educate your employees to prevent phishing

 Education is power, and knowledge liberates.
 Regularly remind your employees of what they should be looking for when handling mails or information within the organization.
 This does not necessarily mean having frequent awareness training programs as a few well-placed posters within the office can serve the purpose.